 With sweeping 360-degree views, the wheel thrill ride takes 30 minutes to complete one revolution and features 28 spacious cabins.
 It’s located at The Linq Hotel.

 What isn’t performing in Las Vegas these days?
 There are so many live shows to choose from when visiting Las Vegas with teens, you might have to extend your stay.
 There’s live comedy, magic shows and musicals.
-Acrobatic Cirque du Soleil performances and tribute shows.
-Musical concerts by all the big names, and Las Vegas Residences – engagements by artists like Sting, Rod Stewart and Aerosmith – who stay over an extended period of time.
+Acrobatic Cirque du Soleil shows, Blue Man Group performances and countless tribute shows.
+Musical concerts by all the big names, and Las Vegas Residences – engagements by artists like Adele, Rod Stewart and Garth Brooks – who stay over an extended period of time.

 My advice is to discuss what your teen would like to see ahead of time.
 Then book and enjoy a few live shows that will hopefully please everyone as much as possible.
 When we visited Las Vegas with teens, our son picked the MJ Live (a Michael Jackson tribute) at the Tropicana.
 It was a phenomenal show.